clux/modul8/docs/api.md

         .add('templates', myTemplateCompiler)
       .compile('./out.js');

 Under the covers, modul8 attaches the output of the myX functions to an internal _data domain_ (so this domain is reserved) from the server.
 The end result is that you can require this data as if it were exported from a file (named versions|templates|models) on a domain named data: e.g. `require('data::models')` gives you the output of `myModelParser`.
 In other words, the functions output is attached verbatim to modul8's require tree; if you provide bad data, you are solely responsible for breaking your build.
 This should be easy to detect in a console though.

 As a small example our personal version parser operates something like the following:

     function versionParser(){
       //code to scan template directory for version numbers stored on the first line return "{'user/view':[0,2,4], 'user/register':[0,3,1]}";
     }

- Chaining on an `add('versions', versionParser)` will allow:
+Chaining on `.add('versions', versionParser)` will allow:

     var versions = require('data::versions');
     console.log(versions['users/view']) // -> [0,2,4]

 ### Middleware

 Middleware come in two forms: pre-processing and post-processing: in short terms before and after middleware.

  - `.before()` middleware is applied before analysing dependencies as well as before compiling.
  - `.after()` middleware is only applied to the output right before it gets written.

 modul8 comes bundled with one of each of these:

- - modul8.minifier - post-processing middleware that minifies using UglifyJS
+ - `modul8.minifier` - post-processing middleware that minifies using `UglifyJS`
- - modul8.testcutter - pre-processing middleware that cuts out the end of a file (after require.main is referenced) to avoid pulling in test dependencies.
+ - `modul8.testcutter` - pre-processing middleware that cuts out the end of a file (after require.main is referenced) to avoid pulling in test dependencies.

 To use these they must be chained on `modul8()` via `before()` or `after()` depending on what type of middleware it is.

     modul8('app.js')
       .domains().add('app', dir+'/app/client/')